-Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
-Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."
+Dr. Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
+He is the co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
+He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-Chain of Command:
+Chain of command:

-None known at the present time,
+None known at present.

-TSS operates its own YouTube channel, Telegram channel and Facebook page.
+TSS operates its own YouTube channel, Telegram channel, and Facebook page.